Guidance in Cases Involving Puerto Rico Bonds

 The arbitrators will be asked to answer an agreed upon set of disclosure questions submitted by the parties as part of the list selection process in order to alert the parties to possible conflicts.

 Please also note that any party may request additional information from an arbitrator whose name appears on the arbitrator ranking form.
 If a party requests additional information about an arbitrator, FINRA will request the additional information from the arbitrator, and will send any response to all of the parties at the same time.

 FINRA reminds the parties that they may agree to mediate their cases at any time through FINRA.
 Parties will not incur a postponement fee should they mediate their case through FINRA.

-Parties should direct any questions about the availability of mediation to Leon de Leon, National Mediation Administrator, at (561) 447-4917, or by e-mail.
+Parties should direct any questions about the availability of mediation to the mediation department by email.